MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/modify-existing-team-template.md

 ![An image of the Team templates dialog with Add highlighted.](media/team-templates-new.png)

-4. Select **Use an existing team as a template** for your starting point.
+4. Select **Start with an existing team as a template** for your starting point.

 5. Select the team you would like to use as your new template base.